Engineers and designers run high-performance 3D CAD and calculations from any location with Citrix Cloud

 Brandt worked with Platinum Citrix Solution Advisor WiseArc Advisors to develop a solution that could deliver engineering applications to any device, anywhere, freeing staff from their workstations.
 They chose Citrix Virtual Apps and Desktops and Citrix Cloud services.

-“We’ve centralized all users on a single, Citrix platform and can deliver apps to any user device: Mac, Linux, Windows or Android,” Brandt explains.
+“We’ve centralized all users on a single Citrix platform and can deliver apps to any user device: Mac, Linux, Windows, or Android,” Brandt explains.
 “Citrix HDX 3D Pro means we can deliver the most resource-heavy 3D CAD applications to our demanding user-base of engineers and designers.
-Having all the compute power in the back end, rather than on individual workstations means that engineers can continue working while heavy calculations are running in the background.
+Having all the computer power in the back end, rather than on individual workstations means that engineers can continue working while heavy calculations are running in the background.
 It also means they can submit jobs overnight, from home, and pick up the results in the morning.
 We utilize the environment 24/7.”